danbev/learning-v8/README.md

   [1] either Smi(0) or a pointer to a FixedArray with indices [2] first key (and internalized String
 [3] first descriptor

+### Factory
+Each Internal Isolate has a Factory which is used to create instances.
+This is because all handles needs to be allocated using the factory (src/factory.h)

 ### Objects